dart-lang/native/pkgs/jnigen/README.md

 ## Introduction
 Experimental bindings generator for Java bindings through dart:ffi and JNI.

-`jnigen` scans compiled JAR files or Java source code to generate a description of the API, then uses it to generate Dart annd C bindings.
+`jnigen` scans compiled JAR files or Java source code to generate a description of the API, then uses it to generate Dart bindings.
 The Dart bindings call the C bindings, which in-turn call the Java functions through JNI.
 Shared functionality and base classes are provided through the support library, `package:jni`.

 The configuration for binding generation is usually provided through YAML.